ivobos/galaga/README.md

 the player should be mostly white, with bit of red and blue

-the player should be mostly white, with bit of red and blue
+when the player dies, it should show game over and aliens keep on flying

-the player should be mostly white, with bit of red and blue
+the aliens should look more like bees, with yello bodies, red dots, and blue wings

 the aliens should fly in more swooping motions, so rather than changing directions suddenly they should swoop